 This will also be a time for me to respond to enquiries and any concerns clients may have.

 The counselling venue in Rothwell is in the town centre.
 There is a lift for those with mobility issues.
 Plenty of accessible free car parking can be found nearby.

 In Norwich and Wymondham, sessions take place in the town centre.
 There are free car parking facilities close by.

-Sessions are generally 50 minutes, once a week.
+Sessions are generally one hour, once a week.

 I am fluent in French and so also welcome clients who feel more comfortable in this language.

 - Postgraduate Counselling Diploma - University of East Anglia - BACP accredited course (training in the Person Centred Approach, including a component in Focusing)